-This paper focuses on the interaction between macro-economic risks and social security in an ageing society.
-To this end, the paper employs an applied general equilibrium model to describe macro-economic risk and the response of economic agents to risk.
-Important sources of risk are productivity shocks and interest rate shocks.
+To focus on the macroeconomic aspects of risk sharing, this paper employs an applied general equilibrium model to describe macro-economic risks and the response of economic agents to these risks.
+Important risk results are wage rate uncertainty and interest rate uncertainty.
 In the absence of a complete system of asset markets, households will value social security if it provides them with a quasi-asset that allows them to better diversify their old-age income risk.
-In the absence of a market for wage-indexed bonds, such an asset may be provided by a wage-indexed paygo scheme.
-A Defined Benefit paygo scheme that links benefits to wages offers a form of productivity risk sharing between old and young generations.
+In the absence of a market for wage-indexed bonds, such an asset may be provided by a wageindexed paygo scheme.
+A Defined Benefit paygo scheme that links benefits to wages offers a form of productivity risk sharing between old and young generations, as pensioners share in the productivity gains and losses of workers.

-The paper uses a stochastic CGE model to address these issues.
 The stochastic properties of the model derive from uncertainty about the rate of depreciation of capital and labour productivity.
 The return to capital depends both on depreciation shocks and labour productivity.
 In addition to capital, households can also trade claims on a one-period risk-free bond.
 In addition, households have an implicit claim on social security, which functions like a non-tradable asset in the decisions of households.
 Households have separate consumption smoothing incentives and risk diversification motives, which are modelled through a non-expected utility function.

 The calibration delivers a setting with fairly impatient households, who initially do not want to save in either bonds or equity.
 The lack of a positive equity portfolio is due mostly to the substantial correlation between long-term returns to equity and bonds.
 Given that young households face a rising wage profile, they shift forward their future labour income and initially run a financial debt.
 However, short selling of equity is impossible, as returns to capital are unbounded.
 A negative equity portfolio thus creates a risk of insolvency, which is not allowed in this model.
-So yound households only hold a negative position in bonds, and have zero equity.
-As a result, the model shows an equity premium of approximately 3%, given an Arrow-Pratt relative risk aversion of 3.
+So young households only hold a negative position in bonds, and have zero equity.
+As a result, the model shows an equity premium of approximately 3%, given an Arrow-Pratt relative risk aversion of 5.

 The government levies distortionary taxes that are redistributed in a lump-sum fashion to households.
 The size of the lump-sum payments is indexed to wages.
 Government fiscal policy is a simple balanced-budget rule, which implies that tax rates fluctuate randomly in response to fluctuations in tax receipts.
 Social security is initially modelled as a DB paygo system that offers a fixed replacement rate to pensioners in terms of the after-tax real wage.
-Two policy options are investigated, a shift from DB to DC, and a trimming down of the PAYG pension, with compensation for current pension rights.
+Three policy options are investigated, a shift from DB to DC, a shift of all risks to the young by transforming to a price-indexed DB system, and a trimming down of the PAYG pension, with compensation for current pension rights.